To open the tool, at the MATLAB® command line, type:

 The data set file must have the extension

-Each line of the data set file contains one data point.
-For example, if
+the data set file contains one data point.
+For example, if you have 5-dimensional

 The Clustering tool works on multidimensional data sets, but displays only two of those dimensions on the plot.
 To select other dimensions in the data set for plotting, you can use the drop-down lists under X-axis and Y-axis.